 Timing: SS+K to deliver presentation to client for approval week of June 4

-SS+K to begin arranging press briefings week of June 4
+SS+K to begin arranging meetings week of June 4

 Environmental Groups

 Support from counterintuitive organizations, such as NRDC, the Sierra Club and other environmental groups, would add credibility to ESES's position.
-And for that reason we will seek to arrange ESES meetings with them.
-However, we face a significant challenge to securing support from these organizations their historical reluctance to align themselves with "big business."
+For that reason we will seek to reach out to them.
+However, please note that we face a significant challenge to securing any support from these organizations, given their historical reluctance to align themselves with "big business."

 Timing: SS+K to deliver presentation to client for approval week of June 4